 Where Can I Get an Associate Degree in Diagnostic Medical Sonography?

-Our Associate of Science in Diagnostic Medical Sonography is offered on-campus only.
-We offer three different locations in three different areas including Atlanta, Orlando near Altamonte Springs and Palm Beach near Delray Beach.
+Our Associate of Science in Diagnostic Medical Sonography is offered through a blended method (online and residential).
+We offer four different locations in four different areas including Atlanta, Orlando near Altamonte Springs, Palm Beach near Delray Beach and Miami near Miami Gardens.

 How Long Does It Take to Get a Sonography Degree?